google/re2j/README.md

 It also doesn't have parity with the full set of Java's character classes and special regular expression constructs.

+# Discussion and contribution

+We have set up a Google Group for discussion, please join the [RE2/J discussion list](http://groups.google.com/group/re2j-discuss) if you'd like to get in touch.

+If you would like to contribute patches, please see the [instructions for contributors](CONTRIBUTING.md).

 # Who wrote this?

 RE2 was designed and implemented in C++ by Russ Cox.
 The C++ implementation